 The Ipswich houses described above by John Ross Dix are First Period saltboxes with second floor overhangs.
 A projection of the second story over the first, which is common in parts of England, was found in the earliest houses in the New England colonies in the form of an overhang, frequently decorated at the lower end of the second-story corner posts carved pendants.
-Today we refer to them as overhangs, but in post-Mediaeval England they were called jetties.
-The earliest overhangs were framed, with floor joists overlapping the front second floor carrying beam.
-The form survived until the end of the 17th Century.
-The ubiquitous suburban “garrisons” of the late 20th Century are a “colonial revival” throwback to the front overhang.
+The photo above is the Dodge house on N. Main St. in Ipswich MA, demolished in 1888.

-The origins of post-Mediaeval jetties, or overhangs is debated.
+The origins of post-Medieval jetties, or overhangs is debated.
 The jetty was probably first used in towns where the homes of the peasantry sat in close proximity to a narrow footpath.
 An overhang became the preferred means for the joinery required to add a second floor to a house without encumbering the narrow way in front.
-As John Fiske pointed out in his book, “When Oak was New,” the development of the fireplace at the end of the Mediaeval period allowed for the expansion of houses upwards, as this space would no longer be filled with smoke.
+As John Fiske pointed out in his book, “When Oak was New,” the development of the fireplace at the end of the Medieval period allowed for the expansion of houses upwards, as this space would no longer be filled with smoke.
 In the early 17th Century, the overhang disappeared in English farmhouse construction, with walls continuing straight up from bottom plate to the roof.
 But the settlers of New England brought with them and continued to use the more traditional forms of construction.
 Within only a few decades, houses here were being built with continuous flat walls.